Fast and fiery Frederick

 A nearly man is born.
 David Capel had the definitive impossible job when he came into an England side that was looking for the new Ian Botham in the mid-1980s, and after swimming confidently for a time, he soon sank.
 Quite simply, Capel was not good enough to justify his place with bat or ball, and averages of 15 and 50 from 15 Tests tell the story.
 He made 98 at Karachi in 1987-88, but he also had 13 scores of 6 or less in 25 innings.
 His energetic medium pace was pretty innocuous, but he did have a distinguished rabbit: Viv Richards, who he dismissed three times.
 And he did play his part in one of England's most unlikely successes, as the most sedate of Graham Gooch's four-man seam attack in Jamaica in 1989-90.

 Temperamental Indian fast bowler Sreesanth, who was born today, made news as much for his occasional brilliance with the ball as for his propensity for controversy.
 He figured prominently in two of India's finest wins of the late 2000s - in Jamaica in 2006 and Johannesburg later that year.
-But it has been mostly downhill since there, what with him getting slapped by Harbhajan Singh after an IPL game, a series of injuries, and declining form.
-The biggest shock came when he was among three Rajasthan Royals players arrested in May 2013 for the alleged fulfilling of promises made to bookmakers in the IPL.
-In September, the BCCI's disciplinary committee found him guilty of spot-fixing and banned him for life.
+But it was mostly downhill since there, what with him being slapped by Harbhajan Singh after an IPL game, a series of injuries, and declining form.
+Sreesanth's fall was complete when he was among three Rajasthan Royals players arrested in May 2013 for the alleged fulfilling of promises made to bookmakers in the IPL, following which the BCCI's disciplinary committee found him guilty of spot-fixing and banned him for life.